Slow graph bootstrap percolation II: Accelerating properties: Trees

 \begin{obs} Suppose $(G_i)_{i\geq 0}$ is some $T$-process for a tree $T$.
 Let $T_0\subset G_i$ be a copy of $T$ for some $i\in\NN$, and let $x\in V(T_0)$ and $x'\in V(G)\setminus V(T_0)$.
 If $y\in N_{T_0}(x)$ is such that all $T_0$-neighbours of $x$ but $y$ are adjacent to $x'$ at time $i$, then $x'y \in E(G_{i+1})$ because it completes $T_0^{(x\to x')}$. \end{obs}

+See Figure \ref{fig:switch} for an example demonstrating Observation \ref{obs:trees_core}.
 The next lemma tells us that in a copy of $T$ the vertices corresponding to the elements of the cover $U$ given by Lemma \ref{lem:trees_vertexcover}, become \emph{almost universal} in the sense that they are adjacent to every vertex outside the copy of $T$.

 \begin{lem} Let $T$ be a tree with a root $z$ which is not a leaf and let $U=U(T;z)$ be the set of vertices of $T$ given by Lemma \ref{lem:trees_vertexcover}.
 Furthermore, let $(G_i)_{i\geq 0}$ be some $T$-process, let $i_0\in\NN$ and let $T_0\subset G_{i_0}$ be a copy of $T$ with an isomorphism $\phi: T\to T_0$.
 Then at time $i_0+\ceil{\height_z(T)/2}$, every vertex in $\phi(U)$ is adjacent to every vertex in $V(G)\setminus V(T_0)$. \end{lem}